Also published in adapted format in Law Society Journal, April 2007, Volume 45, page 22

 Due to the wide variation in hourly rates and delegation practices, it is very difficult to advise an ‘average’ percentage return on assessment.
 However, in our experience, a properly drawn bill of costs in a ‘typical’ matter is likely to be assessed at 70-85% of the amount claimed on a party/party basis and 80- 95% of the amount claimed on an indemnity basis.
 It should be noted that the results of assessments may vary significantly according to the nature of the matter, the manner in which the matter was conducted, issues in dispute, the outcome and a range of factors specific to the matter.

-Finally, a significant consequence of the difference between an indemnity costs order and a party/party order arises in personal injury matters otherwise subject to the costs cap set out at Section 338 Legal Profession Act 2004.
+Finally, a significant consequence of the difference between an indemnity costs order and a party/party order arises in personal injury matters otherwise subject to the costs cap set out in Section 338 Legal Profession Act 2004.
 An order for indemnity costs in favour of a defendant will remove the matter from the costs cap otherwise applicable.

 Rule 42.15A must therefore be considered very closely and the significant costs implications of the new provision and offers of compromise explained carefully to defendants and plaintiffs.